warmist/scripts/docs/devel/lua-example.rst

 =================

 .. dfhack-tool::
-    :summary: todo.
+    :summary: An example lua script.
     :tags: dev

-An example Lua script which reports the number of times it has been called.
+This is an example Lua script which just reports the number of times it has been called.
 Useful for testing environment persistence.